NEET Exam > NEET Notes > Biology Class 12 > NCERT Exemplar: Reproductive Health - 2

 Ans.

-• ZIFT (Zygote Intra Fallopian Transfer): The zygote or early embryos (up to 8 blastomeres) could then be transferred into the fallopian tube.
+• ZIFT (Zygote Intra Fallopian Transfer): early zygotes or embryos (about up to 8 blastomeres) are placed into the fallopian tube so that development continues in the natural tubal/uterine environment.

 Q.2.
 Discuss the mode of action and advantages/disadvantages of hormonal contraceptives.